Copyright (C) 2003,2007 Free Software Foundation, Inc.

 After configuration, type

-This includes a check whether your shiny new Forth system works.
-If
+Now you can check whether your shiny new Forth system works.
+Say

 You can run some benchmarks with